-Manufacturing of the IEAPs is not in the scope of this work; two different existing types of IEAPs were selected for investigation of sensorial properties.
-Section 4.4 gives the main characteristics for the chosen IEAPs.
+Manufacturing of IEAP is not in the scope of this work; two different existing types of IEAP laminates were selected for the investigation of sensorial properties.
+Section 4.4 gives the main characteristics for the chosen particular IEAP laminates.

-The motion-sensing properties of the investigated IEAPs are covered in Section 5.
-The mechanoelectrical properties of carbonaceous IEAPs with carbide-derived carbon electrodes with tailored porosity distribution are investigated experimentally in Sections 5.1- 5.3.
+The motion-sensing properties of the investigated IEAP laminates with carbide-derived carbon electrodes are investigated experimentally in Sections 5.1- 5.3.
 The results are given in Sections 5.4-5.5.

-Before investigation of the humidity-induced charge-generation properties, it is necessary to characterize the changes in the electrical properties of the IEAPs under different RH levels.
+Before the investigation of humidity-induced charge-generation properties, it is necessary to characterize the changes in the electrical properties of IEAP under different RH levels.
 This is done in Section 6.
-Humidity-sensitivity of the used IEAP is investigated experimentally in Sections 6.2-6.3.
-An equivalent circuit for the IEAP is proposed in Section 6.4 and the changes in the equivalent circuit parameters, as a result of humidity absorption, are analyzed by impedance spectroscopy in Section 6.5.
+Humidity-sensitivity of IEAP is investigated experimentally in Sections 6.2-6.3.
+An equivalent circuit for IEAP is proposed in Section 6.4 and the changes in the equivalent circuit parameters, as a result of humidity absorption, are analyzed by impedance spectroscopy in Section 6.5.

-The IEAPs response to humidity gradient is investigated experimentally in Section 7.
-The revealed extensive response of the IEAP to ambient humidity gradient suggested that the IEAP could be employed even in energy harvesting.
-Section 8 characterizes the IEAP as a hygroelectrical energy harvester.
+IEAP’s response to a humidity gradient is investigated experimentally in Section 7.
+The revealed extensive response of an IEAP to ambient humidity gradient suggested that the IEAP could be employed even in energy harvesting.
+Section 8 characterizes IEAP as a hygroelectrical energy harvester.

-Sensorial properties of the IEAP
+Sensorial properties of IEAP

 Working principle